ZhgChg.Li

 makeMonthSheet() {

-// Add the current month's Sheet, move it to the first position
+// Add new monthly sheet and move it to the first position

 var thisMonthSheet = this.separateSheet.insertSheet(this.getSheetName(), {index: 0});